 Workplace and environmental contamination present a very real danger.
 But the risk is often far more wide-reaching than many people think.
 That’s largely because we have become accustomed to media coverage of these critical events that are tied to those immediately exposed.

 That’s why personal protective equipment (PPE), including personal protective clothing (PPC), has been mandated by agencies such as the Occupational Safety and Health Administration (OSHA), among others.
-To better understand the necessity of PPE, consider the on-site methods required to eliminate the health and safety risks associated with contamination events.
+To better understand the necessity of PPE, consider the on-site decontamination methods required to eliminate the health and safety risks associated with contamination events.

 Standard Decontamination Methods

 It’s important to keep in mind that the process of decontamination is not an abstract concept.
 It is performed by men and women who make an informed decision to put themselves at risk for the safety of their valued community members.
 Although many go unheralded for their determined bravery, it’s essential they are provided with the highest quality PPC while eliminating contamination threats.
-These are routine efforts employed to restore environmental safety.
+These are routine decontamination methods employed to restore environmental safety.

 - Physical Cleansing: This initial step requires contamination responders to remove liquid and solid materials from the ground, floor, workplace equipment, and other items in the physical environment.
 Safety specialists often come into direct contact with hazardous materials during this process.

 - Ultrasonication: This process utilizes high-frequency sound waves to create and capture liquid bubbles.
-It is a common contamination method employed in health and beauty sector laboratories.
+It is a common decontamination method employed in health and beauty sector laboratories.
 Although considered effective in those and other industries, splashing liquid and airborne contaminants are prevalent.
 Only certified facemasks and breathing equipment can deliver lung protection.

 - Microorganism Disinfection: This decontamination step targets pathogens not seen by the naked eye.
 The goal is to reduce these hazardous organisms to a low enough level that they no longer pose a health and safety risk.
 The unseen nature and potential to throw off spores make this decontamination process inherently dangerous.
 Total PPC coverage is necessary to avoid skin, open wound, or breathing contact.